apache/nuttx-apps/system/i2c/README.txt

      CONFIG_SYSTEM_I2C=y

+2. Device-specific I2C driver support must be enabled:

+     CONFIG_I2C_DRIVER=y

-2. Device-specific I2C support must be enabled.
-The I2C tool will call the platform-specific function up_i2cinitialize() to get instances of the I2C interface and the platform-specific function up_i2cuninitialize() to discard instances of the I2C interface.
+   The I2C tool will then use the I2C character driver to access the I2C bus.
+These devices will reside at /dev/i2cN where N is the I2C bus number.

-   NOTE 1: The I2C interface is defined in include/nuttx/i2c/i2c_master.h.
+   NOTE 1: The I2C driver ioctl interface is defined in include/nuttx/i2c/i2c_master.h.

-   NOTE 2: This I2C tool uses direct I2C device interfaces.
-As such, it relies on internal OS interfaces that are not normally available to a user-space program.
-As a result, the I2C tool cannot be used if a NuttX is built as a protected, supervisor kernel (CONFIG_BUILD_PROTECTED or CONFIG_BUILD_KERNEL).

 I2C Tool Configuration Options
 ------------------------------